Analyzing Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH)

 |N/A

-This is a summary of recent ratings and recommmendations for Resideo Technologies and Latch, as provided by MarketBeat.
+This is a breakdown of recent ratings and price targets for Resideo Technologies and Latch, as provided by MarketBeat.com.

 |Sell Ratings